Truman Gibson: Boxing promoter

 Gibson returned to private law practice in Chicago after the war.
 After helping Joe Louis with tax problems in 1949, Gibson took on the role of director and secretary of Joe Louis Enterprises, and entered the world of professional boxing as a manager and promoter.
 Gibson became secretary and later president of the International Boxing Club (IBC), which promoted important title fights and arranged national television coverage of the sport during the 1950s.
 In 1959, Gibson became one of the three original directors of the Chicago-based National Boxing Enterprises, the company that brought the legendary Friday night fights to television.

 But legal troubles followed.
 The IBC was dissolved after the Supreme Court ruled in 1959 that it had violated antitrust law.
 Two years later, Gibson and four co-defendants - Frankie Carbo, once described by the New York district attorney's office as "the underworld czar of boxing", Louis Tom Dragna, Joe Sica, and Frank Palermo - were convicted in federal court of conspiracy and extortion in an effort to siphon off earnings from the welterweight champion Don Jordan.
 Gibson was sentenced to five years' probation and fined.

+In 1957 then Teamsters Vice President Jimmy Hoffa was on trial for bribery.
+Given that the jury was composed of eight blacks and four whites, Hoffa made overtures to the black jurors.
+Paul Dorfman and Barney Baker arranged for boxer Joe Louis to walk up and hug Hoffa in view of the jurors.
+Hoffa was found not guilty.
+Dorfman approached Gibson, who was a friend of his, to make this arrangement, while Baker paid Louis' travel and hotel expenses.